cosmiksoul/analytics-knowledge-hub/README.md

-# The Analytics Playbook: Scaling Teams & Technical Excellence
+# The Analytics Knowledge Hub

-**A strategic framework for standardizing data operations, accelerating team upskilling, and ensuring technical rigor.**

-This repository is a curated collection of **technical blueprints, optimization patterns, and reference guides**.
+This repository is a collection of **technical blueprints, optimization patterns, and reference guides**.
 ---

 ## The Purpose